jcs/rubywarden/API.md

 		"ids": ["f3562489-b320-42d3-8e98-e809a6df5b7a","81fc01f4-412b-41a9-9bd6-a3c39abf2699"]
   }

 A successful but zero-length response will be returned.

+### Moving multiple items to a folder

+Send a `POST` request to `$baseURL/ciphers/delete`

+	POST $baseURL/ciphers/move
+	Content-type: application/json
+	Authorization: Bearer (access_token)

+	{
+		"ids": ["f3562489-b320-42d3-8e98-e809a6df5b7a","81fc01f4-412b-41a9-9bd6-a3c39abf2699"],
+		"folderId": "fb7043c6-5a62-4054-b9d0-fb86e9a04712"
+  }

+A successful but zero-length response will be returned.

 ### Adding an attachment

 Send a `POST` request to `$baseURL/ciphers/(cipher UUID)/attachment`